 1. NOx emissions are continuously decreasing thanks to new engine technologies

-It's clear that the NOx threshold limits at measuring stations close to traffic are still exceeded often.
-But it is also a fact that, as early as 2016, in Germany there were no violations of threshold limits at the monitoring stations in urban areas more removed from heavy traffic.
+It's clear that the NOx threshold limits at measuring stations close to traffic are still exceeded.
+But it is also a fact that, since 2016 there were already no violations of threshold limits at the monitoring stations in urban areas more removed from heavy traffic.

 In the current debate, particulate matter and NOx are mixed up time and again.
-The fact of the matter is that the problem of particulate matter emissions from engines could be solved with the introduction of diesel particulate filters.
+The problem of particulate emissions caused by diesel engines could be solved with the introduction of diesel particulate filters.

 Mercedes-Benz already equipped a diesel car with a filter back in 1985.
-The lessons learned from this program formed the basis for the development of innovative and effective filter technologies – which have rendered the diesel nearly soot-free.
+The lessons learned from this program formed the basis for the development of innovative and highly effective filter technologies.
 Filters have been standard equipment for Mercedes diesel vehicles since 2005.
 Of course, there are still older vehicles on the road.
-Nevertheless, overall particulate matter emissions from engines are low.
+Nevertheless, total particulate matter emissions from engines are low by comparison with other sources.
 According to the German Federal Environmental Agency, engines are only responsible for 7 percent of particulate matter emissions on the Neckartor road in Stuttgart.
-As far as PM10 particulate matter pollution in Germany is concerned, in 2017 the threshold limit was only exceeded at the measuring station close to traffic on the Neckartor road in Stuttgart, with 45 days of violations recorded.

-The positive trend especially in NOx emissions levels will further intensify in the next couple of years.
+We believe that the positive trend in the figures for NOx emissions in particular will intensify further in the near future.
 Three developments in particular will play a critical role in this: First, vehicles with the latest-generation diesel engines are coming to the market in ever greater numbers.
-Second, more and more vehicles are being offered that are certified to the latest and therefore most stringent emissions standard to date - namely the Euro 6d-Temp.
-And, third, the measures adopted at the "diesel summit" on August 2, 2017 are beginning to take effect.
+Second, more and more vehicles are being offered that are certified to the latest and therefore most stringent emissions standard to date - namely the Euro 6d-TEMP.
+And, third, the measures adopted at the "diesel summit" are having an effect.

 a.
 The latest generation of engines

-Mercedes-Benz has already had the crucial innovations in the further development of diesel technology in series-produced cars for two years now.
+Since 2016, Mercedes-Benz has been offeringalready had the crucial innovations in the further development of diesel technology in its series-produced cars for two years now.
 The four-cylinder diesel engine OM 654 with a combination of exhaust-gas aftertreatment close to the engine, stepped combustion bowls and further developed multiple exhaust gas recirculation was already introduced in the Mercedes-Benz E-Class in April 2016.
 Since then, Mercedes-Benz has systematically adapted its product portfolio to the new generation of diesel engines.
 For that purpose, the company has invested approximately three billion euros in research and production.

 The new engines have yet more potential for future improvement, so we can assume we will be able to reduce NOx emissions further still.
 Ola Källenius, Member of the Board of Management of Daimler AG, responsible for Group Research and Mercedes-Benz Cars Development: “Our goal is to arrive at average NOx emissions of around 30 milligrams per kilometer in RDE Stage 2 tests by 2020.
 And we are determined to achieve averages approaching 20 milligrams in the following years.
 We are targeting these figures in particular for our vehicles on RDE driving tests in cities.”

 One of the levers is the continuous improvement of the interaction of the various components in the overall system – which includes the highly complex engine-management system.
-On the other hand, further developed technology will also be applied in the coming years.
+In addition, new and sophisticated hardware will be introduced in the years ahead — for example, the underfloor SCR catalytic converter that was mentioned above.

 Figure 1: German Technical Inspection Authority and DEKRA PEMS measurements at differing temperatures of the OM 656 and OM 654 diesel engines in Mercedes Benz vehicles.
 The values are also significantly below the laboratory threshold limit of 80 mg/km and the RDE threshold limit for EU6d-Temp (level 1) of 168 mg/km at low temperatures.

-To gain Euro 6d-Temp registration, these vehicles must also initially pass an RDE test.
-The threshold limit for this is 168 mg/km.
-Vehicles must, of course, stay under this limit in every imaginable type of RDE trip that complies with the statutory provisions.
+To gain Euro 6d-TEMP or also of course Euro 6 d registration vehicles must also for the first time also pass an RDE test.
+The threshold limits for Euro 6 d-TEMP are currently 168 mg/km, and for EURO 6 d 120 mg/km.
+Vehicles must stay within these limits in every imaginable type of RDE trip that complies with the statutory provisions.
 If the vehicle exceeds the threshold limit just once, certification might not be possible.
-The vehicles certified to EU 6d-Temp have therefore been developed so that a suitable margin from the 168 mg/km threshold can be maintained.
-So, for the vast majority of trips in normal driving operation, emissions are significantly lower than 168 mg/km (see Figure 2).
+The vehicles certified according to the new emissions standards have therefore been further developed so that a suitable margin from the 168 or 120 mg/km threshold can be maintained.
+So, for the vast majority of trips in normal driving operation, emissions are significantly lower than the limit values (see Figure 2).
 On average, most vehicles record values significantly under the 80 mg/km limit in normal driving.
-This explains why the rapid penetration of the existing base of vehicles by vehicles with the new certificate will significantly improve air quality.
-And this is also why we have extended the trade-in premium on old diesel cars in Germany and other European markets until the end of June 2018.
+This explains why the rapid penetration of the existing base of vehicles by vehicles with the new certificate will significantly improve air quality in terms of NOx emissions.

-2. The measures adopted at the "diesel summit" are just starting to take effect
+2. The measures adopted at the "diesel summits" are starting to take effect

 In order to rapidly improve emissions from EU5 and EU6 vehicles in Europe, we had already decided to extend our ongoing servicing measures to over 3 million vehicles even before the "diesel summit" in August 2017.

-And our experience with the ongoing service measures indicate that the updates are being taken up in very large numbers by our customers: As an example, since March 2017 we have been able to implement a software update for some 85 percent (as at May 2018) of our diesel entry-level compact class models (Mercedes-Benz A-Class, B-Class, GLA and CLA) in Germany already.
-For Mercedes-Benz V-Class customers the company has been voluntarily carrying out a service measure as well - some 90 percent of all vehicles in Germany (as at May 2018) have benefited from this as well.
+And our experience with the ongoing measures indicates that the updates are being taken up in very large numbers by our customers: As an example, since March 2017 we have been able to implement a software update for about 95 percent (as of May 2018) of our diesel entry-level compact class models (Mercedes-Benz A-Class, B-Class, GLA and CLA) in Germany.

 Many may be asking themselves why we are able to improve the emissions of vehicles out in the field now and not before; and why so clearly with the aid of software updates alone.